There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 Wynwood Walls is the perfect destination for art lovers who love to explore urban and street art, and also a selfie-friendly part of Miami (for solo travelers wanting to share!).

-The whole area is boasting a myriad of galleries alongside vibrant murals that can be admired on the street.
+The whole area boasts a myriad of galleries alongside vibrant murals that can be admired on the street.

 If you’re looking for the perfect beach day, you don’t need to look further than the stunning Key Biscayne off of mainland Miami!